fraserphysics/make-novice/_episodes/08-self-doc.md

 - "Document Makefiles by adding specially-formatted comments and a target to extract and format them."
 ---

+You can use *git checkout 08-self-doc* to switch to a new branch for this episode.

 Many bash commands, and programs that people have written that can be run from within bash, support a `--help` flag to display more information on how to use the commands or programs.
 In this spirit, it